PostHog/posthog.com/contents/docs/contribute/development-workflow.md

 Posthog uses <a href="https://cloud.google.com/architecture/devops/devops-tech-trunk-based-development" target="_blank">
 trunk-based development</a> using Git.

 Our model requires collaboration on a single branch named either `master` or `main`.
-We aim for short-lived feature branches to allow more frequent code-review and build checking via continuous integration.
+We aim for short-lived feature branches.

 ## Contribution flow

 The general flow for contributing to PostHog is:

 1. Clone the repository you want to work on.
+(See [Clone PostHog](/docs/contribute/developing-locally#clone-posthog) for an example command)
 2. Create a branch off the `master` or `main` trunk for the changes you're planning.
 3. Make commits in your branch.
 4. When you're ready, create a new pull request.

 #### Developing against a fork

 If you prefer, you may contribute using the traditional fork-based PR workflow.
-That is, instead of cloning the project directly, first create a personal fork of a repo.
+That is, instead of cloning the project directly, you first create a personal fork of a repo.

 If you choose this method, you should still branch off the trunk and when ready create a PR as described above.